gabssnake/observablehq-docs/docs/learn/learn-viz-chart-cell/learn-viz-chart-cell.md

-# Learning Observable: Data visualization with Chart cell
+# Data visualization with Chart cell

 ---